ailrk/loop-dsl/README.md

 # loop-dsl

-A loop dsl for monadic actions.

-### Motivation

-A simple looping dsl for monadic actions.
+A simple loop dsl for monadic actions.

 ### Features